WDI-SEA/react-development-course-materials/01-React Key Concepts/03-nested-components-lecture.md

 <aside class="notes">

-**Teaching Tips:**
+**Teaching Tips**:

-Check if everyone if everyone is following.
-Remember to ask "What questions do you have?" instead of "Do you have any questions?"
+Check to see that everyone is following.
+Remember to ask, "What questions do you have?" instead of, "Do you have any questions?"

-**Talking Points:**
+**Talking Points**:

 - That's nested components!
-- What we're about to look into is just the idea of calling an object during the `render` `return` method - and that object can have component calls in it.
+- What we're about to look into is just the idea of calling an object during the `render` `return` method -- and that object can have component calls in it.

 </aside>